atkw312/anime_quiz_app/README.md

 - `MATCH_STARTED` event is published to Kafka

 ### 3. Guess Submission
-- Player submits a guess for the anime title
+- Player submits a guess
 - Game Engine validates the guess
 - Submission timestamp is recorded
 - `GUESS_SUBMITTED` event is published to Kafka